epam/ai-dial-client-python/README.md

 application = await async_client.application.get("app_id")
 ```

-Result would be `Application` object, as in example above.
+As a result, you will receive a list of `Application` objects.
+Refer to the [previous example](#list-applications).

 ## Client Pool

-When you need to create multiple DIAL clients, but you want to reuse the HTTP connection to the same DIAL instance for better performance, you can use client pool:
+When you need to create multiple DIAL clients and wish to enhance performance by reusing the HTTP connection for the same DIAL instance, consider using synchronous and asynchronous **client pools**.

 ### Synchronous Client Pool